v-zagurski/MyVISA/README.md

 Tested with python 3.11 and higher.
+Required modules may be installed via running 'pip install -r requirements.txt' in your terminal.

 Currently there are a few instrument classes in MyVISA module:
 - 1465F signal generator by Ceyear